Where other frequent flyer miles programs fail, American Airlines delivers with plenty of great ways to redeem AA miles.

 Japan Airlines business class is one of the best ways to fly, if you ask us … has one of the world's best business class seats … and they're called SkySuites.
 In the right seat, it's both spacious and insanely private.
 Some of the best food you'll find in the sky doesn't hurt either.

-Read our full review flying Japan Airlines business class from Chicago-O'Hare (ORD) to Tokyo-Narita (NRT)!
+Read our full review of flying Japan Airlines business class from Chicago-O'Hare (ORD) to Tokyo-Narita (NRT)!

 The best part?
 This incredible flight – which normally costs $5,000 or more – is just 60,000 AAdvantage miles each way from the U.S. to Japan (or vice versa).

 For years, it was difficult to book these flights as you couldn't do it online.
 But that has changed, as these awards are now bookable directly at AA.com.
-And thanks to the occasional burst of award space flying JAL business class, you can easily redeem AA miles for a trip in Japan airlines business class all the way into summer 2023.
+And thanks to the occasional burst of award space flying JAL business class, you can easily redeem AA miles for a trip in Japan airlines business class all the way into fall 2023.

 Fly to the Middle East in Qsuites